DTJF/fbdoc/src/doc/Options.md

 Mode Options  {#SecOptModes}
 ============

-The standard mode is the Doxygen-Filter mode. fb-doc operates in this mode when no other mode option is set.
+The standard mode is the Doxygen-Filter mode. \Proj operates in this mode when no other mode option is set.
 The only exeption is an empty command line (no file specification).
-In this case fb-doc switches to
+In this case \Proj switches to
 \ref SubSecOptHelp.